-- Turmeric boosts and burns fats faster!
-As a spice, Turmeric contains which pumps up your energy uptake and helps you lose the extra pounds faster!
+- Turmeric boosts metabolism and burns fats faster!
+As a spice, Turmeric contains capsaicin which pumps up your energy uptake and helps you lose the extra pounds faster!

 - Turmeric contains polyphenols.
 Polyphenols are micronutrients which you can find in natural plant food sources.
 These compounds have strong antioxidant properties which gets rid of toxins, regulates blood pressure and lowers your bad cholesterol.
 With all these amazing benefits, experts say that Turmeric is actually for your heart.

 - Turmeric regulates blood sugar levels.
 When your female hormones decline during menopause, this can mess up your blood sugar levels.
 Turmeric helps regulate sugar absorption by increasing cell sensitivity to insulin.
 Insulin is sugar's vehicle so it can enter our cells and produce energy.